 At Costa Rica Treatment Center we apply the practice of yoga & meditation to improve cognitive function, body flexibility and performance, stress reduction, attainment of inner peace, and self-realization.
 It is an instrumental part of our behavioral therapy model.
 Our certified yoga instructor comes at least three times a week for a 1:30 hour session.

-Building muscle mass is not only healthy in the short term, but can also have long-lasting health benefits for mental and physical abilities.
+Building muscle mass is healthy in the short term and can also have long-lasting health benefits for mental and physical abilities.
 According to LiveStrong, with age, by nature, comes a loss of strength and muscle mass.
-Building up a steady muscle mass earlier in life can help to slow down this natural muscle decline, keeping you stronger for longer.
-We are not talking Arnold Schwarzenegger here, but even the smallest change with regular muscle training is of benefit.
-In the long term it can help you to live independently and maintain a better quality of life in your later years.
+Building up a steady muscle mass earlier in life can help slow down this natural muscle decline, keeping you more vital for longer.
+We are not talking about Arnold Schwarzenegger here, but even the slightest change with regular muscle training is beneficial.
+It can help you live independently and maintain a better quality of life in your later years in the long term.

 The Fun (and Sweaty!)
 Benefits of Cardio Dance Classes and Zumba: If you’ve shied away from taking a zumba class because you know some rhythm-required moves are probably involved, you’re not alone.
 Dancing in front of people in a classroom with wall-to-wall mirrors can be, well, intimidating.
 But those who’ve given it a try know there’s more to cardio dance class than just the moves.
 In fact, cardio dance is one of the best and most enjoyable ways to break a sweat.
 Bonus: It will help you bust that lack-of-rhythm rut and have you salsa dancing and shaking in no time.

 Finding fun ways of enticing people to start with cardio during rehab has been one of our specialties here at CRTC.